-- When a triangle or rectangle is rotated around an edge, what 3-dimensional figure is formed?
+- How does scaling a figure affect its volume?
+7.G.1 - When a rectangle or triangle is rotated around an edge, what 3-dimensional figure is formed?
 7.G.2 - Which shapes are created from various slices of three-dimensional figures?
-7.G.3 - What are the relationships between various three-dimensional geometric shapes?
-7.G.5 - How can the formula for the volume and surface area of prisms and cylinders be derived?
-7.G.5a, 7.G.5b - How can area, surface area, and volume be applied to solve real-world problems?
-7.G.6 - What are the relationships between various three-dimensional geometric shapes?
-7.G.5, 8.G.11

-- How can the formula for the volume and surface area of prisms, pyramids, cones, spheres and cylinders be derived?
+7.G.3 - How are diameter and circumference related to the area of a circle?
+7.G.4 - How can formulas be used to solve real-world problems involving circles?
+7.G.4, 7.G.6 - What are the relationships between various three-dimensional geometric shapes?
+7.G.5, 8.G.11 - Given two sides of a right triangle in a three-dimensional figure, how can the Pythagorean Theorem used to find the unknown side length?
+8.G.8 - How can the formula for the volume and surface area of prisms, pyramids, cones, spheres and cylinders be derived?
 7.G.5a, 7.G.5b, 8.G.11.a, 8.G.11.b - How can arc length, area, area of sectors, surface area, and volume be applied to solve real-world problems?
 7.G.6, 8.G.12 - How can formulas and informal reasoning be used to find arc length, areas of sectors, surface areas and volumes of pyramids, cones, and spheres?
 8.G.10

-- Why are certain shapes better for minimizing surface area and maximizing volume? - How would you explain to a friend how to calculate the perimeter and area of a quarter circle? - What is the connection between the volume of cylinders, cones, and spheres that all have the same radius?
+- Why are certain shapes better for minimizing surface area and maximizing volume? - How would you explain to a friend how to calculate the perimeter and area of a quarter circle? - What is the connection between the volume of cylinders, cones, and spheres that all have the same radius? - What is the connection between how scale factor affects two-dimensional and three-dimensional figures?

 MP.1 Make sense and persevere in solving problems.
 MP.5 Use appropriate tools strategically.